StivenZ/holbertonschool-zero_day/0x03-git/README.md

-# This is there all the exercises from somewhere they'll surely and sorely be.
+# This is there all the exercises from somewhere they'll surely and sorely be..